Meet Our Beta Readers

 Sensitivity specialties include mental illness, queer and trans character development, and psychological narratives.

 Sam Wren is what we refer to as a ‘good old fashioned triple threat,’ a co-host on Crime Time Podcast, a literary scholar undertaking a Ph.D. in English Literature, and a qualified Sign Language interpreter and translator.

 They bring their critical and theoretical expertise to the table when approaching any text: be it philosophical or fantasy!
 Their work focuses primarily on the experience of reading a text, so manuscripts in the hands of Sam Wren will be looked at from the perspective of what the reader experiences when reading a book!
-Putting a critical literary lens on genre fiction and relaying it in ready to incorporate language is a particular passion of theirs, and they absolutely love fine detail.
+Putting a critical literary lens on genre fiction is a particular passion of theirs, and they absolutely love fine detail.

 Favourites authors to read are Anne Radcliffe, Sue Grafton, Ouyang Yu, Stephen King, Patricia Cornwell, Jane Austen, Kazuo Ishiguro, Sarah Waters, Oscar Wilde, Virginia Woolf, and Eileen Myles.

-They specialise in reading realism, bildungsroman (coming of age stories), postmodern literature, crime fiction, science fiction, experimental fiction, and verse novels.
+They specialize in reading realism, bildungsroman (coming of age stories), postmodern literature, crime fiction, science fiction, experimental fiction, and verse novels.

 Her favourite authors include J.R.R Tolkien, Tim Winton, Leonard Cohen, Henry Rollins, Jim Morrison, Allen Ginsberg, Kathleen Kemarre Wallace, Alison Whittaker, A.A Milne, C.S Lewis, Gertrude Stein, and Dylan Thomas.